13 Authentic Mexican Bread Recipes to Bake at Home

 This traditional Pan de Muerto or “Day of the Dead Bread” is a unique festive bread families eat or place on an “ofrenda” during Day of the Dead celebrations.

-Two loafs of pan the muerto next to paper flowers and a sugar skull.
+Two loafs of pan the muerto next to paper flowers and a sugar skull, on to of a grey table

 10. Day of the Dead Bread Anima

-Another type of pan de muerto, very popular in the States of Michoacán and Guanajuato, is known as the “pan de muerto anima” or “bread of the soul.”
+Another popular type of pan de muerto in the states of Michoacán and Guanajuato, is the “pan de muerto anima” or “bread of the soul.”
 It has an oval shape covered with a citrus glaze and pink sugar.

 Pan de muerto covered in a white glaze and pink colored sugar on top of papel picado and next to marigols